cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - `EventType.ACTIVE`: Normal event from an active trial.
 Most events will be of this type.

 - `EventType.ENDING`: Events from a trial in the process of ending.
 For the environment, this means that these events contain the last actions from the actors, and the trial is awaiting a final observation.
-For the actors, this means that the trial has ended and no action can/need to be sent in response.
+For the actors, this means that the trial is ending and no action can/need to be sent in response.
+Note that because of network timing, there may be `ACTIVE` events (e.g. rewards or messages) arriving after some `ENDING` events, but the trial is ending regardless.

 - `EventType.FINAL`: Final event for the trial.
-This may contain data or be empty.
-If not empty, the data should be considered the same as for a `EventType.ENDING` event.
+This does not contain data.
 The event loop will exit after this event is delivered.
+This event can be ignored if nothing needs to be done before exiting the loop.

 ## class RecvObservation